erikeldridge/app-quality-cookbook/versioning/README.md

 * we need to be able to respond quickly to customer feedback (mutability)
 * we can reason about something much easier if it does not change (immutability)

-Versioning is the act of creating a unique identifier for a given state.
-We can then create a new name when making a change, while preserving the functionality of other versions.
+Versioning is the act of creating a unique name for a given state.
+We can then refer to a state by name to preserve functionality.